agsb/immu/arch/6502c/Notes.md

  - working in primitive words: FALSE TRUE 0= 0< = < UM+ + - AND OR XOR NOT 2/ 2\*
    DROP DUP OVER >R R> R@ SP@ SP!
 RP@ RP!
 BRANCH ZBRANCH LIT 0 1 2 4 CR LF BL
    @ !
 C@ C!
 CELL CELL- CELL+
  - extending primitives 1+ 2+ 4+ 1- 2- 4-
- - working on UM\* UM/MOD
+ - working on UM/MOD U\* U/
  - using cc65, with it, syntax is extreme sensible
- - include parts of sources from fig-Forth-6502 and from Wilson Mines Co.
+ - include parts of sources from fig-Forth-6502 and from guides from Garth Wilson, http://wilsonminesco.com/

 ## 28/12/2022